huggingface/datasets/docs/source/exploring.rst

 - :obj:`type` (``Union[None, str]``, default to ``None``) defines the return type for the dataset :obj:`__getitem__` method and is one of ``[None, 'numpy', 'pandas', 'torch', 'tensorflow', 'jax']`` (``None`` means return python objects),
 - :obj:`columns` (``Union[None, str, List[str]]``, default to ``None``) defines the columns returned by :obj:`__getitem__` and takes the name of a column in the dataset or a list of columns to return (``None`` means return all columns),
 - :obj:`output_all_columns` (``bool``, default to ``False``) controls whether the columns which cannot be formatted (e.g. a column with ``string`` cannot be cast in a PyTorch Tensor) are still outputted as python objects.
-- :obj:`format_kwargs` can be used to provide additional keywords arguments that will be forwarded to the convertiong function like ``np.array``, ``torch.tensor``, ``tensorflow.ragged.constant`` or ``jnp.array``.
+- :obj:`format_kwargs` can be used to provide additional keywords arguments that will be forwarded to the converting function like ``np.array``, ``torch.tensor``, ``tensorflow.ragged.constant`` or ``jnp.array``.
 For instance, to create ``torch.Tensor`` directly on the GPU you can specify ``device='cuda'``.

 .. note::

     The format is only applied to a single row or batches of rows (i.e. when querying :obj:`dataset[0]` or :obj:`dataset[10:20]`).
 Querying a column (e.g. :obj:`dataset['sentence1']`) will return the column even if it's filtered by the format.
 In this case the un-formatted column is returned.
-    This design choice was made because it's quite rare to use column-only access when working with deep-learning frameworks and it's quite usefull to be able to access column even when they are masked by the format.
+    This design choice was made because it's quite rare to use column-only access when working with deep-learning frameworks and it's quite useful to be able to access column even when they are masked by the format.

 Here is an example: